How It’s Done

 - Cardiovascular disease, high blood pressure

-Eyelid surgery patients are discharged the same day of surgery.
-After your procedure is completed, lubricating ointment and cold compresses are usually applied, and in some cases your eyes may be loosely covered with gauze.
-Rest, keeping the head elevated and using ice packs regularly over the 2 days following surgery will minimize bruising and swelling.
-Bruising may persist for 7 to 10 days after surgery, but can be covered with camouflage make up after 1 week.
-Initial healing may include dry eyes, incisional irritation and mild discomfort that can be controlled with medication, cold compresses and ointment.
+Eyelid surgery patients may return home the same day of surgery.
+We suggest applying lubricating ointment and cold compresses post-surgery.
+In some cases, a patient’s eyes may be loosely covered with gauze.
+Resting while keeping the head elevated and using ice packs regularly for 2 days following surgery will minimize bruising and swelling.
+Bruising may persist for 7 to 10 days after surgery.
+Initial healing may include dry eyes, incisional irritation, and mild discomfort.

 Our goal is to provide you with the information required to ease the decision-making process.

 We strongly encourage you to research eyelift surgery thoroughly.
 Here are some useful links to help you: